Government by Town Meeting

-- Among the articles that are typically included in the warrant for a Town Meeting are the Town budget; local Town ordinances; the acceptance of donations of land or property to the Town; the Town report receipt; and any significant expenditures not included in the budget (if necessary).
+- Among the articles that are typically included in the warrant for a Town Meeting are the Town budget; local Town ordinances; the acceptance of land or property; the Town report receipt; and any significant expenditures not included in the budget (if necessary).

-- There is a Moderator on hand who officiates the meeting, ensures the rules of parliamentary procedure are followed and counts the votes.
+- There is a Moderator on hand – elected by the attendees – who officiates the meeting, ensures the rules of parliamentary procedure are followed and counts the votes.

 - The Town Clerk reads each article of the agenda, keeps minutes of the meeting and records voting results.

-- The Selectmen are present to explain what each agenda item is about, prior to an open discussion and vote.
+- The Board of Selectpeople is present to explain what each agenda item is about, prior to an open discussion and vote.

 - The Town Counsel (the Town’s lawyer) may also be in attendance to offer legal opinions, if needed.

 You can read the minutes of past Town Meetings here: